Orama-Interactive/Pixelorama-Docs/docs/faq.md

 A: Pixelorama was originally created as a stand-alone program.
 Our current focus is to keep improving it and not implementing it into Godot itself, but we are not declining the possibility of it being a plugin one day.
 However, if you are interested in direct Pixelorama support from Godot, you can use this amazing [Godot Pixelorama importer plugin](https://github.com/Technohacker/godot_pixelorama_importer) which can be used to make Godot import pxo files.

 ## Q: What languages is Pixelorama available in?
 A: The main language is English, but Pixelorama is also available in numerous other languages!
 [All of our translation files are hosted in Crowdin](https://crowdin.com/project/pixelorama).
 By default, the language that Pixelorama is in is the system language of your device.
-You can easily change it by going to the Edit menu, Preferences, Language.
+You can easily change it by going to the `Edit menu > Preferences > Language`.

 ## Q: What are the minimum system requirements to run Pixelorama?
 A: Pixelorama is a relatively lightweight software and it should run on most devices, as long as OpenGL 3.3 / OpenGL ES 3.0 is supported.